The Story so far...

 When fortunately my friend R came over from England to see what all the fuss was about.
 The major highlight of her stay had to be our trip to Montreal.

 On my previous expedition to Montreal I ended up in a very smelly camp-site, in the rain with only my faithful Penguin of Death mug for company.
-I was a little hesitant to go, but R persuaded me as we could always head up to Quebec in case Montreal turned stodgy.

 The old town is quite amazing and we toured around some of the major attractions, taking in the Basilica, Château Ramezay Museum and Bonsecours market, generally wandering through the winding old streets and peering into cool shops and restaurants.